 A staple that every women should have in her wardrobe is designer shoes.
 What better reason to splurge than your wedding day attire!?

 Below are a beautiful pair of Badgley Mischka Salsa peep toes that I simply adore.
 There are many other amazing designers to choose from when it comes to buying bridal shoes.

 Read my Ultimate List of Popular Bridal Shoes for great ideas!

 Whether you are going to your third and final dress fitting or the big day has finally arrived and you need to transport your gown to the ceremony, a sturdy garment bad will ensure a pristine white dress while you walk down the aisle.
 Check out our garment bag over on our shop.

 Wedding Ceremony Decor

-As one of my best girl friends reminded me on the eve of my first wedding anniversary, “This time last year, I was on your computer room floor making wedding signs with gold pens and black sharpie.”
+As one of my best girl friends reminded me on the eve of my first wedding anniversary, “This time last year, I was on your computer room floor making wedding signs using gold pens and a black sharpie!”